JudeRocks1/cloud-security-ec2/README.md

  - Changed SSH source IP to a random address and tried to connect.
  - This test gave an 'Connection timed out' error and did not allow me to sign in.

-The failed connection verifies other IPs may not attempt maliciously connecting with a guessed private key
+The failed connection verifies non-whitelisted IPs may not attempt unauthorized SSH access.

 ### CloudTrail Verification